diBernardoGroup/Network-model-of-the-COVID-19/README.md

-# DESCRIPTION
+# Description
 Thi is the Intermittent yet coordinated regional strategies can alleviate the COVID-19 epidemic: a network model of the Italian case https://arxiv.org/abs/2005.07594

 The section Network-model-of-the-COVID-19 describes:
-1. The simulator used for the model;
-2. The scripts and istructions and how to use them
+1. The simulator used for the model(scripts and istructions to use them);
-3. How to get figures of the paper (scenarios)
+2. How to get figures of the paper (scenario generation instructions)

 # Network-model-of-the-COVID-19
 Network model of the COVID-19 epidemic in Italy to design and investigate regional containment and mitigation strategies